 About the Market

 Located in the heart of Old East Village, the Market is home to 100+ shops.
-The first floor is home to a wide range of produce, baked goods, handcrafted cheeses, prepared foods and more!
+The first floor is home to a wide range of produce, baked goods, butchers, artisans foods, cheeses, prepared foods and more!
 While the second floor features the best and most unique craftspeople, artists and artisans, together with an eclectic roster of distinctive and locally handcrafted products, fine jewellery, collectibles and one-of-a-kind services.

 The Market at Western Fair District is a popular destination for chefs, cooks and local gastronomes in search of a wide variety of artisanal products and seasonal ingredients.